randomwalk94/academic-kickstart/content/home/index.md

 +++
 # News

 The website is going through a big update.
 I hope to put up everything worthy by the end of the summer.

+"Sarcasm is the lowest form of wit but the highest form of intelligence" - Oscar Wilde

 [Work of plenary speakers at ICM 2018](https://mathoverflow.net/questions/272303/work-of-plenary-speakers-at-icm-2018)
 <p class="read-more" itemprop="mainEntityOfPage">